Skip to main content

 Your cat is marking their territory

 Many cats naturally feel the need to claim their territory, which might include you and your bed.
 Cats rub their heads and leave behind pheromones on whatever they feel is theirs.
 Then, when other cats come along, they can smell those pheromones and will recognize that they’re in another cat’s territory.
-By walking, lying, and rubbing himself on you and your bed, your cat may be marking his turf just in case another cat comes along to try to claim you.
+By walking, lying, and rubbing himself on you and your bed, your furry friend may be marking his turf just in case another cat shows up and tries to claim you.

 Person wearing a wedding ring holds cat in hands